arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/getting-started/getting-started.md

 The [GIGA Display Shield](/hardware/giga-display-shield) is an accessory shield designed for the [GIGA R1 WiFi](/hardware/giga-r1) board.
 With it, you can render fast & sophisticated user interfaces on a **800x480** display with **touch support**.

-In this guide you will learn how to set your board up with the GIGA R1 WiFi board & how to get started with the supported frameworks.
+In this guide you will learn how to set your board up with the GIGA R1 WiFi board & become familiar with the available libraries to control it.

 ## Hardware & Software Needed